 In November of 2000, a Greatest Hits package was released that only The Beatles could make.
 It has 27 songs that all hit #1 on the charts in England or America.
 The Beatles 1 is one of the best-selling albums of all time.
 In 2015, the album was remixed, and the colors on the cover of the CD/DVD version were reversed.

-We got another version of this album in October of 2021, when the remixed box set was released, shortly before the documentary film The Beatles: Get Back.
+We got another version of Let It Be in October of 2021, when the remixed box set was released, shortly before the documentary film The Beatles: Get Back.
 The release of Revolver was October 28th, 2022, and Rubber Soul is expected in 2023.

 Popular for over half-a-century, Beatles songs are likely to maintain their popularity for many decades to come.